Origins of the Anglican Military Ordinariate

 In the light of the development of this area of the Church’s work over the years, the following statement of policy is submitted for the consideration of the House:

-- A priest going into full-time ministry in the Canadian Forces Chaplain Branch shall be recognized as serving in a special and in some ways unique area of ministry and administration.
+- A priest going into full-time ministry in the Canadian Armed Forces Chaplain Branch shall be recognized as serving in a special and in some ways unique area of ministry and administration.

-- Letters Testimonial will be issued by the Bishop of his/her Diocese to the Anglican Bishop Ordinary to the Canadian Forces.
+- Letters Testimonial will be issued by the Bishop of his/her Diocese to the Anglican Bishop Ordinary to the Canadian Armed Forces.

-- The Anglican Bishop Ordinary to the Canadian Forces on receipt of the Letters Testimonial shall issue a license authorizing such Chaplain to serve as a priest of the Anglican Church of Canada in the Canadian Forces.
+- The Anglican Bishop Ordinary to the Canadian Armed Forces on receipt of the Letters Testimonial shall issue a license authorizing such Chaplain to serve as a priest of the Anglican Church of Canada in the Canadian Armed Forces.

 - The Chaplains are urged to maintain as fully as possible a link of communication and concern between the Chaplain and his/her home Diocese.

-- Considers that the responsibility of the Anglican Bishop Ordinary to the Canadian Forces is for the Episcopal care of the Anglican Clergy and Laity who live within the Forces Community within and beyond the borders of Canada.
-Anglican Clergy in the Chaplain Branch serve under the Episcopal jurisdiction during their time of service of the Anglican Bishop Ordinary to the Canadian Forces.
-Episcopal care should involve the periodic visit of the Anglican Bishop Ordinary to the places where his people live.
+- Considers that the responsibility of the Anglican Bishop Ordinary to the Canadian Armed Forces is for the Episcopal care of the Anglican Clergy and Laity who live within the Armed Forces Community within and beyond the borders of Canada.
+Anglican Clergy in the Chaplain Branch serve under the Episcopal jurisdiction during their time of service of the Anglican Bishop Ordinary to the Canadian Armed Forces.
+Episcopal care should involve the periodic visit of the Anglican Bishop Ordinary to the places where his/her people live.
 It is assumed that the Anglican Bishop Ordinary will visit Bases/Wings/Formations for the purpose of conducting Confirmation Services or other Episcopal acts by right in consultation with Diocesan Bishops.
-It is expected that chaplains will normally look to the Anglican Bishop Ordinary for the exercise of his Episcopal ministry.
+It is expected that chaplains will normally look to the Anglican Bishop Ordinary for the exercise of hi/hers Episcopal ministry.
 Problems of time and distance will sometimes make it impossible for the Anglican Bishop Ordinary to fulfil all the requirements, in which case a local Bishop should be called upon.